More of the Music of Neil Young

-Naturally, audiophiles listen for different qualities in a recording and ascribe to these different qualities higher and lower values based on their personal taste.
-While doing our Hot Stamper shootouts, we — being audiophiles — do the same.
+Naturally, audiophiles listen for different qualities in a recording and ascribe to the different qualities they hear higher and lower values based on their personal taste.
+While doing our Hot Stamper shootouts, we do the same.
 Through our commentaries we try to communicate as accurately as possible the special qualities of the pressings we heard and what they meant to us.

-So what are we listening for (WTLF) on Zuma, specifically?
+So what are we listening for on Zuma, specifically?
 Two qualities above all others.

 First off, correct tonality is critically important.
 For an audiophile this should go without saying.
 It is virtually (virtually but not quite) the sine qua non of reproduced sound.

 Dynamics and Energy

 We prize dynamics and the overall energetic quality of recordings more than transparency, Tubey Magic, sweetness and other audiophile favorites, even though we think those are very important qualities in a record.
 For us a transparent, sweet, lifeless record is no fun, hence our emphasis on energy and dynamics (and our disdain for Heavy Vinyl, which in our experience almost always lacks energy, along with lots of other things of course).